med2rdf/icgc/README.md

 ### Get scripts

 * Ubuntu 18.04
-* >4GB memory capacity is recommended (In AWS, t2.medium has 4GB memory)
+* 4GB or more memory capacity is recommended (In AWS, t2.medium has 4GB memory)
 * For locating the all RDF datasets along with the original datasets, 250GB disk space is required

 ### Get scripts